jessy-project/jessy/README.md

 since the project has been abandoned and pull requests are stuck there forever, Jessy came to existence.

-Client code for the Jessie voice computing platform.
+Client code for the Jessy voice computing platform.
 Jessy is an open source platform for developing always-on, voice-controlled applications.